 OBSESSIVE COMPULSIVE & RELATED DISORDERS

-Sponsored by the Massachusetts Affiliate of the International OCD Foundation
+Sponsored by OCD Massachusetts, an Affiliate of the International OCD Foundation

 OCD Massachusetts, in conjunction with McLean Hospital, presents a series of preeminent speakers in the field of OCD and related disorders.
 Each presentation takes place from 7:00 – 8:00pm.

 |September 5, 2017||Body Focused Repetitive Behaviors||Marta Falkenstein, PhD, McLean Hospital|

 |October 3, 2017||Let’s Tweet About It: Misinformation, Stigma and OCD in the Media||Nathaniel Van Kirk, PhD, McLean Hospital|

 |November 7, 2017||Treatment for BDD: What Works and What Doesn’t||Jennifer Cullen, PhD, McLean Hospital|